Non-pastoral use of pastoral land

 Incomplete applications will not be accepted.

 Step 3.
-Prepare other supporting items including field and spatial data eg. shapefile of the proposed NPU extent.
+Prepare other supporting items including field and spatial data - for example, shapefile of the proposed NPU extent.

 Step 4.
 Submit your application, form and supporting information to LDC.

 LDC will do a pre-lodgement review.

 Step 5.
-When you receive confirmation that your application and form is ready to be formally lodged, you must:
+When you receive confirmation that your application and form are ready to be formally lodged, you must:

 - pay the fee

 - forward confirmation of payment to the LDC.

 The steps in the NPU application assessment process are also outlined in the NPU application assessment process flowchart .

 You may be able to apply for a variation to an existing NPU permit.